-Hernias are relatively common and can afflict anyone.
+Hernias are relatively common and can affect anyone.
 But how do you know if you have one?

-“Sometimes people are born with weak abdominal muscles, and sometimes their abdominal muscles weaken with age,” says Dr. Ryan Rusnok, a general surgeon at Geisinger Wyoming Valley Medical Center.
-“Other causes of a hernia include diarrhea, constipation and persistent coughing or sneezing.”
+“Sometimes people are born with weak abdominal muscles, and sometimes their abdominal muscles weaken with age,” explains Dr. Alanna Gretschel, a general surgeon at Geisinger.
+“Other causes of a hernia include repeated heavy lifting, constipation and persistent coughing or sneezing.”

 Additionally, lifestyle factors can lead to hernias.
-“If you’re overweight, smoke or don’t have a healthy diet, that can weaken muscles in the abdominal wall,” says Dr. Rusnok.
+“If you’re overweight, smoke or don’t have a healthy diet, that can weaken muscles in the abdominal wall,” says Dr. Gretschel.

 - Inguinal hernia: When the intestine or the bladder extends into the abdominal wall or into the groin’s inguinal canal.
 This type of hernia mostly occurs in men.

 - Incisional hernia: When the intestine protrudes through the abdominal wall at the site of a previous surgery.
-This mostly occurs in the elderly, the overweight, or those who are inactive following abdominal surgery.
+This mostly occurs people who are older, overweight or inactive following abdominal surgery.

 - Femoral hernia: When part of the intestine causes a bulge in the upper part of the thigh, close to the groin.
 This is most common in women, particularly those who are pregnant or overweight.

 - Umbilical hernia: When part of the intestine extends into the umbilical opening in the abdominal area.
 Infants are susceptible to this.
-These hernias are usually harmless.
+These hernias are usually harmless in children.

 - Hiatal hernia: When the upper part of the stomach squeezes through an opening in the diaphragm.
 A small one might be harmless, but a larger one can cause symptoms such as heartburn.

-“You may have heard that you can ‘repair’ a hernia yourself if it’s small and not too painful, but it’s always wise to seek medical attention to make sure that the problem isn’t more serious,” says Dr. Rusnok.
-“Hernias cannot heal on their own; if left untreated, they usually get bigger and more painful, and can cause serious health risks in some cases.”
+“You may have heard that you can ‘repair’ a hernia yourself if it’s small and not too painful, but it’s always wise to seek medical attention to make sure that the problem isn’t more serious,” says Dr. Gretschel.
+“Hernias cannot heal on their own — if left untreated, they usually get bigger and more painful, and can cause serious health risks in some cases.”